Isabella Rossellini: Film and television

 In 2016, Rossellini was cast as Rita Marks, the matriarch of the Marks crime family in the Hulu original series, Shut Eye.

-Writing

-Rossellini has written three books, her self-described fictional memoir, Some of Me (1997), Looking at Me (2002), and In the name of the Father, the Daughter and the Holy Spirits: Remembering Roberto Rossellini (2006).
-The latter was published as a written tribute alongside the short film, My Dad Is 100 Years Old, and used the script from the short film as its basis.

-To accompany the third series of Green Porno, Rossellini produced a multimedia collection that contains a book and DVD, both of which give additional information for the series' third season.
-These were released in 2008.
-Further backstage material was released filmed by her nephew, Tommaso.
+In 2023, Rossellini was honoured with Lifetime Achievement Award at the 18th Rome Film Festival.

+In 2024, Rossellini received acclaim for her portrayal of Sister Agnes in the political drama, Conclave, opposite Ralph Fiennes, Stanley Tucci and John Lithgow, for which she received an Academy Award nomination.

+On February 15, 2025, it was announced that Rossellini would be joining the cast of Ryan Murphy's upcoming television series, The Beauty.
+On February 26, 2025, it was announced that she had been cast in Mike Newell's Wallis Simpson biopic, The Bitter End, playing opposite Joan Collins.
+Rossellini is also set to star in Jeremiah Zagar's upcoming film The Painted Bride, alongside actors Jeremy Allen White and Mandy Patinkin.

+The distribution rights to a documentary starring Rossellini, A Season with Isabella Rossellini, were secured by Escapade Media in September 2025.
+The documentary, directed by Marian Lacombe, sees Rossellini reflecting on her life as a celebrated model as well as her colorful life.

 Stage and live performance

 In 2004, Rossellini acted in an Off-Broadway production of Terrence McNally's The Stendhal Syndrome, with Richard Thomas.

 Rossellini's friend, Carole Bouquet, also a model who later became an actress, suggested that Green Porno could be transformed into a lecture format with a longer duration.
 Bouquet then introduced Rossellini to the French filmmaker and screenwriter, Jean-Claude Carrière, and they created a 70-minute-long monologue that expands upon the Green Porno films.
 The structure of the performance is in accordance with the types of reproductive systems:

 Some animals reproduce with male and female; some animals change sex – they start female and they end male or vice-versa.
 Some fish do that.
 Some animals are hermaphrodites – they don't need anybody, they have both vaginas and penises.
 Then we have animals that don't need sex at all, they just clone themselves.

 In the live show, Rossellini explores the topics of homosexuality ("I think society has made the mistake of seeing the act of making love or mating as an act of reproduction, when actually it is used for other things, too.
 Animals use it for social events, bonding, solving conflict and so on.") and maternal instincts, and has explained that her research has influenced her perspective on societal notions of beauty: "If you look at nature, there is no perfection.
 Everything is always evolving and adapting according to whatever the environmental pressure.
 The more diversity there is, the more things are going to survive."

 Rossellini debuted the live version of Green Porno at the Adelaide Festival of Arts on 15 March 2014 and was warmly received by the audience.
 The show was the first of the 2014 program to sell out.
 Much of the production and backstage documentary footage was shot and directed by her nephew, Tommaso Rossellini.